pusher/docs/docs/channels/server_api/authenticating-users.md

 > Note that you should change the name of the CSRF token key to the convention you prefer.

-As an example, in Rails, you can inject the CSRF token into Javacript like this using ERB
+As an example, in Rails, you can inject the CSRF token into Javascript like this using ERB

 ```erb
 <script>